 The book of Psalms clearly has a prophetic character.
 This is evident from what Peter says in his speech on the day of Pentecost: “For David says of Him, ‘I SAW THE LORD ALWAYS IN MY PRESENCE; FOR HE IS AT MY RIGHT HAND, SO THAT I WILL NOT BE SHAKEN.
 ‘THEREFORE MY HEART WAS GLAD AND MY TONGUE EXULTED; MOREOVER MY FLESH ALSO WILL LIVE IN HOPE; BECAUSE YOU WILL NOT ABANDON MY SOUL TO HADES, NOR ALLOW YOUR HOLY ONE TO UNDERGO DECAY.
 ‘YOU HAVE MADE KNOWN TO ME THE WAYS OF LIFE; YOU WILL MAKE ME FULL OF GLADNESS WITH YOUR PRESENCE.’
 “Brethren, I may confidently say to you regarding the patriarch David that he both died and was buried, and his tomb is with us to this day.
 And so, because he was a prophet and knew that GOD HAD SWORN TO HIM WITH AN OATH TO SEAT [one] OF HIS DESCENDANTS ON HIS THRONE, he looked ahead and spoke of the resurrection of the Christ, that HE WAS NEITHER ABANDONED TO HADES, NOR DID His flesh SUFFER DECAY” (Acts 2:25-31; Psa 16:8-11).

 The psalms point to events that will take place in the future.
 They are about Israel and Zion and the Lord Jesus as King over His people.
 The psalms cannot apply prophetically to the church.
 We have a clear example in the so-called revenge psalms, in which the God-fearing Jews ask for judgment on their enemies (Psa 69:22-28; 137:7-9).
 This is not the language of the church of God.
-Following the Lord, it befits us, believers of the church, to pray for those who persecute us and do evil (Mt 5:43-44; Lk 23:34; Acts 7:60).
+Following the Lord, it befits us, believers of the church, to pray for those who persecute and harm us (Mt 5:43-44; Lk 23:34; Acts 7:60).

-The psalms cannot tell us anything of the fundamental truths of Christianity, simply because they have not yet been revealed.
+The psalms cannot tell us anything of the fundamental truths of Christendom, simply because they have not yet been revealed.
 The horizon of the psalms is earthly; they deal with the feelings of people who are under the law.
 In the New Testament, the psalms are also seen as part of the law.
 After Paul quotes a number of verses from the psalms, he says of them that this is all “whatever the Law says” (Rom 3:19).

 Many Christians find their feelings reflected in the psalms because they have wrongfully placed themselves under the law.
 The book lets us hear the feelings of believers who want to keep the law of God, but discover time and again that they are transgressing the law.
 Such a person is described in Romans 7 (Rom 7:7-25).
 As indicated above, the book does not describe the feelings of the Christian who knows the Father and what his position before God is, but of the pious Jew who does not have free access into the sanctuary.
 In the Old Testament, access to God has not yet been made known.